ilyaslabs/ilyaslabs.github.io/docs/licenses/index.md

 ---
 title: Licenses
-description: Information about the licenses used in this project.
 ---

 # Licenses
-All the licenses used in this project are listed below:
+This section provides information about the licenses used in this project.
+Each license is described in detail on its own page.